Rabies Alert Issued for Seminole County

-Sanford, Fla. - The Florida Department of Health in Seminole County (DOH-Seminole) is issuing a rabies alert in response to a racoon that tested positive for rabies near Sunrise Community Park in Winter Springs.
-Residents within the borders of Tuskawilla Road, State Road 417, Winter Springs Boulevard and Red Bug Lake Road should avoid contact with racoons and other wildlife.
-If you, a family member or someone you know has been in contact with a raccoon in the mentioned area please contact Seminole County Animal Services at (407) 665-5201 or the Florida Department of Health in Seminole County at (407) 665-3266.
+Sanford, Fla.
+The Florida Department of Health in Seminole County (DOH-Seminole) is issuing a rabies alert for neighborhoods surrounding Oviedo.
+The alert is in response to a feral cat which tested positive for rabies in that area.
+Residents in the area near W. Broadway Street borderd to the north by N. Lake Jessup Ave., to the east by County Road 419 to the south by W. Mitchell Hammock Rd. and to the west by State Road 417 should avoid contact with feral cats and other wildlife.
+If you, a family member or someone you know thinks that they were bitten or scratched by a feral cat or if you know of anyone who was bitten or scratched by the cat that tested positive for rabies, contact Seminole County Animal Services at (407) 665-5201 or the Florida Department of Health in Seminole County at (407) 665-3266.

 Residents and visitors in Seminole County should be aware that rabies is present in the wild animal population, and domestic animals are at risk if not vaccinated.
 Alerts are designed to increase awareness to the public.
 Please be aware that rabies activities can also occur outside the alert area.
 This rabies alert is for 60 days.